List-Based Featured Snippets for AI Overviews (2026)

 Google's AI systems prefer structured, extractable content.

 According to RevvGrowth's AI Overviews ranking guide, pages with FAQ schema or How To schema get cited at roughly twice the rate of pages without structured data, assuming equal content quality.
-The structure makes it easier for AI to understand content and extract specific pieces of information.
+The structure makes it easier for AI to understand content and extract specific pieces of information—a key principle in AI search optimization strategies.

 List format advantages: